Bastiodon Best Moveset

 Step 2Bastiodon ✓

-Bastiodon has a 495 base stat total and ranks as B-Tier: a solid choice for the right team.
+Bastiodon has a 495 base stat total and ranks as C-Tier: a situational pick that fills a niche.
 It works best as a support.
 Base 168 Defense is where it shines.

 Watch for Lucario (Fighting), Garchomp (Ground), and Milotic (Water) when using Bastiodon.
 They all hit it super-effectively with STAB.
 Lucario is the most dangerous since Fighting moves deal 4x damage.
 At base 30 Speed, Bastiodon won't outrun any of these threats so switching to a resist is usually the safer play.